jimporter/mettle/doc/running-tests.md

 #### --show-time

-Show the duration (in milliseconds) of each test as it runs.
+Show the duration (in milliseconds) of each test as it runs, as well as the total time of the entire job.
 To enable this, `--verbose` must be 2.

 ### Child options